decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Additionally, the new operation MUST conform to the following requirements:

 - The returned scalars MUST be independent.
 More specifically, knowledge of any subset of the returned scalars MUST NOT reveal any information about the scalars not in that subset.
-- Unique inputs MUST result to unique outputs.
+- Unique inputs MUST result in unique outputs.
 - If the inputted vector of messages does not include any duplicates, the outputted scalars MUST NOT include any duplicates either.
 - It MUST be deterministic and constant time on the length of the inputted vector of messages.